ageh/tool-installer/README.md

 ## Commands

-tool-installer has only two commands:
+tool-installer has only three commands:

 1. `install`
 2. `create-config`
+3. `list`

 ### `install`